chrisboccia/anole-rebreathing-curbio/README.md

   * Oxygen partial pressure and temperature data collected using a PyroScience OXB50 or OXR50 probe and FireSting GO2 meter (submergible O<sub>2</sub> microsensor setup)
 <br/>

 All intermediary files are provided in this repository.
-This means you skip straight to the analysis scripts if you do not intend to change/re-filter any of the raw data
+This means you can skip straight to the analysis scripts if you do not intend to change/re-filter any of the raw data.

 ### To run rebreathing behaviour analyses, open the 'behaviour' folder and follow the readme markdown file
   * This pipeline will: